Parent-Child Relationships and Potential Problems

 - People with poor mental health are more likely to live in poverty and to be affected by issues such as homelessness, social isolation, imprisonment and unemployment.

 - Neglect and/or abandonment; adopted children or children from foster homes.

-- Undiagnosed psychological or developmental problem - eg, attention deficit hyperactivity disorder (ADHD), autism.
+- Undiagnosed psychological or developmental problem - eg, attention deficit hyperactivity disorder (ADHD), autistic spectrum disorders.